libernet-xyz/poseidon2/README.md

 ## Usage

-The following example functions instantiate Poseidon with T=3 and T=4 respectively, squeezing a single element from the output.
+The following example functions instantiate Poseidon2 with T=3 and T=4 respectively, squeezing a single element from the output.
 Both use a single element for capacity.

 ```rs